soitun/grapefruit/readme.markdown

 ## Installation Notes

-This is a development version, that means that I'm putting working files in the repo, so you need to clear out the `extensions/extensions.php` file until it becomes

-    <?php
+The only thing you need to do besides running the install is to replace `extensions/extensions.php` with `extensions/extensions.empty.php`.
+After doing that, the only thing you need to do is run the install.

+### Upgrading CleanerGrape or moving from Grape to CleanerGrape

+If you've got an existing installation of CleanerGrape or Grape 0.2 Beta 3, all you need to do to upgrade is replace the following files and directories with the new ones:

+ * index.php
+ * extensions/GrapeOS/info.php
+ * extensions/GrapePages/info.php
+ * extensions/GrapeReferrers/info.php
+ * extensions/UserSpy/info.php
+ * includes/themes/default/* (the entire default folder)

+If you were using a different theme, you'll need to switch it to "default" (on line 13 in `includes/config.php`).

+You'll also need to add a new line to your `includes/config.php` file.
+The end should look like this originally:
+    $cms['theme'] = "default";
     ?>

-I'm working on eventually adding a ready to use database and instructions after I have some sample data (right now the tracking code is inside of the theme's index (as of this commit on line 53 in `themes/default/index.php`)).
+change that to:
+    $cms['theme'] = "default";
+    $cms['site'] = "NAME OF SITE BEING ANALYZED"; // I use "dkuntz2.com"
+    ?>

+If you do that, you should have a copy of CleanerGrape up and running.
+If the layout looks a little broken, you probably need to change the order of your extensions (see below).
+If, even after changing the order you still have errors, email me, grape@dkuntz2.com

+### Extensions

-### You Need To Install Extensions In This Order
+You Need To Install Extensions In This Order

 1. UserSpy
 2. GrapePages